gelus/scrobMaster/README.md

 <pre>scrob.setTriggerPos(int);</pre>
 Sets the windows trigger position.
 Defaults to 0 or the top of the window.
-Chainable Returns ScrobMaster or Scrobject it was called on.
+Chain-able Returns ScrobMaster or Scrobject it was called on.

 <h5>getScrollTop</h5>
 <pre>scrob.getScrollTop()</pre>
-Not Chainable.
+Not Chain-able.
 Returns the current scroll position of the window.

 <h3>ScrobJect API</h3>
-Methods outlined below are called off a registered scrobject, eg. scrob.bob2.methodeCall();
+Methods outlined below are called off a registered scrobject, eg. scrob.bob2.methodCall();

 <h5>set</h5>
 <pre>scrob.bob2.set(property[, val])</pre>

 set properties and or events for your scrobject.<br />
 accepts object with prop:val pairs<br />
-Chainable, returns scrobject called on.<br />
+Chain-able, returns scrobject called on.<br />

-Setable properties:
+Settable properties:
 <ul>
 	<li>elm : DOM element - element events will affect.</li>
 	<li>top: integer  - top trigger point relative to elm</li>